microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS trainer guide - Securing the IoT end-to-end.md

 2. How will you monitor and audit Azure resource changes?

-3. How willyou create custom alerts and execute remediation and investigation activities on detection?
+3. How will you create custom alerts and execute remediation and investigation activities on detection?

 4. What tools would you setup to surface audit and compliance reporting to IT Executives?